 What our community says:

-CAPS All-Stars are solidly backing the stock with 81.3% granting it an "outperform" rating.
-The majority of the Fools are in agreement with the All-Stars as 71.7% give it an "outperform" rating.
-Fools have embraced Bottomline Technologies, though the message boards have been quiet lately with only 21 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 84.2% giving it an "outperform" rating.
+The majority of the Fools are in agreement with the All-Stars as 71.2% give it an "outperform" rating.
+Fools are keen on Bottomline Technologies, though the message boards have been quiet lately with only 21 posts in the past 30 days.
 Bottomline Technologies' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-Bottomline Technologies' company's gross margin shrank by 2.4 percentage points in the last quarter.
-Revenue rose 30.7% while cost of sales rose 37.7% to $25.4 million from a year earlier.
+Bottomline Technologies' profit has risen year over year by an average of 51.4% over the past five quarters.
+The company's gross margin shrank by 3.4 percentage points in the last quarter.
+Revenue rose 22.6% while cost of sales rose 32.1% to $23.2 million from a year earlier.